didasmbalanya/Frontend-Reconstruction-challenge/README.md

 ### Introduction

 The intent of this coding test is to assess your ability to work with requirements commonly seen at Reconstruction.
-We want you to display your knowledge of software design patterns, best practices, ….
+We want you to display your knowledge of software design patterns and best practices.

 There are a set of technologies that are core to our solutions so we would like for your implementation to make use of the following technologies: